crdiaz324/dse-twcs-migrator/README.md

+# TO DO:
+Right now, this job is specific to a single use case.
+The idea is to eventually modify it so that it can be used on any STCS to TWCS migration by simply passing in the correct variables.

 # dse-twcs-migrator
 This program will migrate the data from a source STCS tabele to another table, which can be on a different cluster.
 In order to run this program you will need a DSE cluster with DSE Analytics (Spark) enabled.